cuba-platform/masquerade/README.md

     dependencies {
-        testCompile group: 'junit', name: 'junit', version: '4.12' }
+        testCompile group: 'junit', name: 'junit', version: '4.12' testCompile('com.haulmont.masquerade:masquerade-web:0.1-SNAPSHOT') //the library for the UI testing testCompile('com.haulmont.masquerade:masquerade-connector:0.1-SNAPSHOT') //the library provides an ability to access web-services, JMX and etc.

-To use the library add the following dependencies to your project:

-    testCompile('com.haulmont.masquerade:masquerade-web:0.1-SNAPSHOT')
-    testCompile('com.haulmont.masquerade:masquerade-connector:0.1-SNAPSHOT')

-## Test creating
+    }

+## Creating the test

 Create a new package in the *com.company.demo* and name it *composite*.
 Create a new Java class into this package and name it **LoginWindow**.
 This class should be inherited from the **Composite\<T>** where **T** is the name of your class.
-This class will be used to declare all the components from the UI screen.
+This class will be used as a helper class, usually it declares UI components of an application screen / frame / panel that is shown in a web page.
 Also, all the useful test methods can be declared here.

 All class attributes need to be marked with the ```@Wire``` annotation.
 This annotation has optional 'path' element which allows users to define the path to the component using the 'cuba-id' parameter.
 If the component does not have the _cuba-id_ parameter you can use the ```@FindBy``` annotation instead.
 This annotation has a list of optional parameters, like _name_, _className_, _id_ and so on, which help to identify the component.

 The type of the attribute in the class corresponds to the type of the screen component.
 If the component has a type which is not defined in the library use the _Untyped_ type.

-The name of the attribute corresponds to the _cuba-id_ parameter of the component.
+The name of the attribute corresponds to the _cuba-id_ attribute of a DOM element that corresponds to the UI component.

     public class LoginWindow extends Composite<LoginWindow> {
         @Wire